Form definition

 • name: The name of the form

-• form_sections: The sections found within the form definition JSON
+• form_sections: The sections passed to form on init

 • type: The type of form (this is used to indicate if the form is for a sale or a letting)

-• sections: The combination of the setup section with those found in the JSON definition
+• sections: The combination of the setup section with form sections

 • subsections: The subsections of the form (these live under the sections)